SySS-Research/smbcrawler/README.md

 ORDER BY target_id, name
 ```

+There is also an experimental HTML output feature.
+It may not be entirely
+useful yet for large amounts of data.

 ### Help out

 If you notice a lot of false positives or false negatives in the reported
 secrets, please help out and let me know.
 Community input is important when
 trying to improve automatic detection.
 Best case scenario: provide a pull
 request with changes to the default profile file.

 Credits